Anaji00/debateai-frontend/README.md

 - Session management (saving and loading debates).
 - Text-to-speech audio generation for debate turns.

+## Sidebar Component

+The `Sidebar.tsx` component renders the sidebar UI for the application.
+It is responsible for managing debate sessions and handling Retrieval-Augmented Generation (RAG) documents.

+### Debate Sessions

+The sidebar allows users to:
+- **List existing debate sessions:** Previously saved debates are listed, showing their title and last updated time.
+- **Create new sessions:** A "New" button allows users to start a fresh debate.
+- **Rename sessions:** An inline editing feature lets users rename existing sessions.
+- **Delete sessions:** Users can remove sessions they no longer need.
+- **Switch between sessions:** Clicking on a session in the list makes it the active one.

+### Documents (RAG) Panel

+This panel, located at the top of the sidebar, manages documents for the currently active debate session.
+This functionality is crucial for providing context to the AI debaters.

+- **Upload Documents:** Users can upload files (PDF, TXT, MD) to be associated with a session.
+- **List Documents:** Uploaded documents are listed within the panel.
+- **Delete Documents:** A "Clear" button removes all documents for the current session.
+- **Pause/Resume:** A control allows pausing and resuming the RAG functionality.

 ---

 ## Technical Deep Dive: Fixing the Streaming Text Animation